The increasing popularity of solar energy and turning hundreds of people into solar panels is quite remarkable.

 So, without further ado, let’s dive right in.

-- On a gloomy day, the solar panel can generate 10%-15% of its normal depending on how thick the clouds are
+- On a gloomy day, the solar panel can generate only 10%-15% of its normal output.

-- You can either store electricity produced by panels either by batteries or net metering
+- You can store electricity produced by panels either by batteries or net metering.

 How Do Solar Panels Work?